-- Read all the information carefully. - Read each question and try to pick out the key ideas and information. - For the multiple-choice questions, try to quickly reject choices that appear to be wrong, then read the question again and select the answer most likely to be right. - Attempt all questions and don't spend too much time on any one question.
+- Read all the information carefully. - Read each guestion and try to pick out the key ideas and information. - For the multiple-choice questions, try to quickly reject choices that appear to be wrong, then read the question again and select the answer most likely - Attempt all questions and do not spend too much time on any one question.
 Questions can be revisited later.